FlorianREGAZ/Python-Tls-Client/README.md

 ```

 # Examples
-The syntax is insprired from [requests](https://github.com/psf/requests), so its very similar and their are only very few things that are different.
+The syntax is inspired by [requests](https://github.com/psf/requests), so its very similar and there are only very few things that are different.

 Example 1 - Preset:
 ```python